authsignal/supabase-example/README.md

 }
 ```

-Finally add a route to handle the redirect back from Authsignal after an MFA challenge:
+Finally we need a route to handle the redirect back from Authsignal after an MFA challenge.
+Add the following to `/pages/api/callback.ts`:

 ```
 import { NextApiRequest, NextApiResponse } from "next";